nelsonfernandesserrao/flask-webhook/README.md

 e.g. ```http://123.123.123.123:5432/payload```

-For content type, select 'application/json'
+For content type, select ```application/json```

-For events, select 'just the push event'
+For events, select ```just the push event```

-For additional security, specify a GitHub secret - which must then be added to the .env file
+For additional security, specify a GitHub secret - which must then be added to the .env file as per the template.

 ## VPS